-Federal Judge Rules Trump Must Hand Over 8 Years Of Tax Returns
+President Trump Can Hold On To Tax Returns, For Now

+A federal appeals court has granted President Trump a temporary stay of decision, and he will not have to turn over his tax returns to the Manhattan district attorney.

-A federal judge in New York has ruled that President Trump's longtime accounting firm must turn over eight years of tax returns as part of a criminal probe of his business dealings.
+On Monday, a federal judge in New York ruled that Trump's longtime accounting firm must turn over eight years of tax returns as part of a criminal probe of his business dealings.
 The president's personal attorneys immediately filed a notice of appeal.

-Judge Victor Marrero said he could not endorse such a "categorical and limitless assertion of presidential immunity from judicial process."
+In the earlier ruling, Judge Victor Marrero said he could not endorse such a "categorical and limitless assertion of presidential immunity from judicial process."

 The ruling comes as part of a criminal investigation by Manhattan District Attorney Cyrus R. Vance Jr. into alleged hush money the Trump Organization paid to two women who claimed they had extramarital affairs with Trump before he took office.
 The president has denied those accusations.